 But Wait, There’s More

-Along with fears of being assassinated by an elderly woman, Adams has also expressed doubts about Jewish Holocaust, the validity of evolution via fossil records and maintains that atheism is a form of dogmatism.
+Along with fears of being assassinated by an older woman, Adams has also expressed doubts about the Jewish Holocaust, the validity of evolution via fossil records, and maintains that atheism is a form of dogmatism.
 He often claims that the media is misrepresenting what he says, even though he says these types of crazy things.
 All this and much more has led the usually skeptical cartoon character to request legal distance from him.